Longyi: Design and style

 In Burma, longyis worn by males are called pahso (ပုဆိုး), while those worn by females are called htamein (ထဘီ, or htamain).
-Strictly speaking, they are not unisex attire, as the way they are worn as well as the patterns and makeup are different between the genders.
+Strictly speaking, they are not unisex attire, as the way they are worn, as well as the patterns and makeup are different between the genders.

-Men wear the modern paso by making a fold on either side in front and tied by tucking them together at the waist just below the navel.
+Men wear the modern paso by making a fold on either side in front and tying them together at the waist just below the navel.
 Women, on the other hand, always have a three cubit one finger span length but again unsewn in the old days like men's.
-They are worn wrapped around with a single broad fold in front and the end tucked in on one side or folding back at the hip and tucking into the opposite side of the waist, usually topped with a fitted blouse worn just to the waistband.
+They are worn wrapped around with a single broad fold in front and the end tucked in on one side or folding back at the hip and tucked into the opposite side of the waist, usually topped with a fitted blouse worn just to the waistband.

 Hemlines rise and fall as the fashion of the day dictates although they are unlikely to go up above the knee.
 Longyis are generally sold unsewn but nowadays they are available ready to wear; htameins may even be sewn like Western skirts.
 Untying and re-tying a longyi is often seen in public with both genders, women much more discreetly than men.